Coverage Territory - What is It?

 The definition of coverage territory in the CGL consists of three parts:

-The United States of America (including its territories and possessions), Puerto Rico and Canada The CGL is primarily intended to cover claims stemming from occurrences that take place in the United States.
-With a few exceptions (outlined below), it doesn't cover claims arising from accidents that occur in foreign countries.
+a.
+The United States of America (including its territories and possessions), Puerto Rico and Canada.
+The CGL is intended to cover claims stemming from occurrences that take place in the United States or Canada.
+With a few exceptions outlined in parts b and c, it doesn't cover claims arising from accidents that occur in foreign countries.

 Under the standard ISO commercial property policy, loss or damage is covered only if it occurs in the coverage territory.
 This term is defined as the United States of America (including its territories and possessions), Puerto Rico and Canada.

 Part Two of the policy, Employers Liability Insurance, excludes bodily injury that occurs outside the United States of America, its territories or possessions, and Canada.
 This exclusion does not apply to a citizen or resident who is temporarily outside these countries, say, on a short-term business trip.
-No suits are covered under Part Two unless they are brought in the USA, its territories or possessions, or Canada.
+To be covered under Part Two, suits must be brought in the USA, its territories or possessions, or Canada.